AMIS method – The new standard in modern hip surgery

 What is the AMIS method?

-How it works in detail
+Functionality in detail

-Prosthesis implantation: The prosthesis is positioned precisely while respecting the natural biomechanics of the joint.
+Prosthesis implantation: The prosthesis is precisely positioned while respecting the natural biomechanics of the joint.

-Why has the AMIS method become so prevalent?
+Why has the AMIS method prevailed?

-Early mobilization: Patients can often take their first steps again on the day of surgery.
+Early Mobilization: Patients can often take their first steps again on the day of surgery.

 Lower dislocation rates: The anterior approach minimizes the risk of prosthesis dislocation.

-Advantages of the AMIS method at a glance
+Benefits of the AMIS method at a glance

 1. Faster rehabilitation

-2. Muscle and nerve protection
+2. Muscle and nerve preservation

 3. Reduced complication rate